basp/calico/README.md

 Calico aims to be easy to use and to *entice* you to explore the data.
 For our current use-cases there are two important things that it can do:

-* It can determine which feature types match a particular shaprefile.
+* It can determine which feature types match a particular shapefile.
 * And it can also determine the *plot* that the dataset from the shapefile belongs to.

 Let's see this in action.
 If you have the `Calico.ps1` scriopt sourced and once you're in a directory with shapefiles just execute the following command: